bemnlam/bemnlam.github.io/content/posts/removing-microsoft-teams-audio-microphone-from-mac/index.md

 thumbnail: /posts/{{file_name}}/feature.jpg
 ---

-I came across with a wired issue when having FaceTime call recently.
+I came across with a werid issue when having FaceTime calls recently.
 1. When a FaceTime call is made, people cannot hear my voice.
 2. Check the microphone settings in the dropdown of the top menu bar FaceTime icon and turns out it connect to a microphone named "Microsoft Teams Audio" by default every time.
 3. I need to switch to use another microphone in order to get my voice back.

 There is a discussion thread on Apple Community, such as [this one](https://discussions.apple.com/thread/256044430?sortBy=rank).
-One of the answer suggest to remove that audio device from **Audio MIDI Setup**.
+One of the answer suggests to remove that audio device from **Audio MIDI Setup**.
 However, it can't be removed because the "-" button is grey out.
 Some users reported this virtual microphone is still there after Teams has been uninstalled.

 The solution that works for me is to delete **MSTeamsAudioDevice.driver**. under `/Library/Audio/Plug-Ins/HAL`.